 Conducting focus groups and gathering the data is only one step in the qualitative data process.
 Next, all the information has to be analyzed.
-The whole process of analysis is beyond the scope of this guide but there are several important points to remember.
+The whole process of analysis is beyond the scope of this guide, but there are several important points to remember.
 17

-- Transcription is the first step and can be costly and time consuming. - Analysis is also a lengthy process which begins with developing a coding scheme.
-Coding is a process of identifying pertinent themes which standout in the focus groups. - Coding can be used both to look at the themes common across the focus groups and differences between different focus groups (e.g., different understanding of sexual assault policies between differing student groups). - The coding scheme may follow the questions asked on the focus group guide. - Coders should be trained and come to an agreement on the codes before starting analysis. - There are several well respected software packages (e.g., Atlas.ti and QSR NVivo) for coding qualitative data.
-Software packages such as these can expedite the coding process. - A small but significant percent of transcripts should be double coded, independently coded by two researchers, to ensure reliability between the coders. - At the end of the coding process, it is recommended that institutions have a plan in place to compare the findings from the survey with those from the focus groups.
+- Transcription is the first step and can be costly and time-consuming. - Analysis is also a lengthy process that begins with developing a coding scheme.
+Coding is a process of identifying pertinent themes that stand out in thefocus groups. - Coding can be used to look at the themes common across the focus groups and the differences between different focus groups (e.g., a different understanding of sexual violence policies between different student groups). - The coding scheme may follow the questions asked in the focus group guide. - Coders should be trained and come to an agreement on the codes before starting the analysis. - There are several well-respected software packages (e.g., Atlas.ti and QSR NVivo) for coding qualitative data.
+Software packages such as these can expedite the coding process. - A small but significant percentage of transcripts should be double coded, independently coded by two researchers, to ensure reliability between the coders. - At the end of the coding process, it is recommended that institutions have a plan in place to compare the findings from the survey with those from the focus groups.